Quebec political parties announce common front in favour of supply management - Red Deer Advocate

-LONGUEUIL, Que. — The leaders of Quebec’s main political parties spoke in unison Friday to defend supply management and send a message to federal negotiators as the clock ticked down on free-trade talks in Washington.
+LONGUEUIL, Que. — The leaders of Quebec’s main political parties spoke in unison Friday to defend supply management and send a message to federal negotiators as they held free-trade talks with their U.S. counterparts in Washington, D.C.

 Three of the four party leaders rejigged their election campaign schedules to attend an announcement at the Montreal-area headquarters of the Union des producteurs agricoles, which represents Quebec farmers.